 Apps

-This entry is part 4 of 8 in the series The 365 Future of Work
+This entry is part 1 of 8 in the series High Performance Digital Workplace

 The centrepiece of your platform for Virtual Team collaboration and the Future of Work is a ‘Digital Workplace‘.